apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 * **planner.memory.max\_query\_memory\_per_node**
-    Sets the maximum estimate of memory for a query per node.
-If the estimate is too low, Drill re-plans the query without memory-constrained operators.
+    Sets the maximum amount of direct memory allocated to the sort operator in each query on a node.
+If a query plan contains multiple sort operators, they all share this memory.
+If you encounter memory issues when running queries with sort operators, increase the value of this option.
     Default: 2147483648